chungwu/gmail-gerrit/README.md

 =================================

 Gerrit is great, but it sure sends a ton of emails.
-For those of us who believe in code reviews _and_ prefer small, logical, easy-to-digest commits, it means a ton of small code reviews clogging up our inboxes.
-Most of the code reviews are so simple and straightforward anyway (unless you're doing it wrong) that they can be glanced at and approved quickly, and having to go to the Gerrit interface every time a review comes creates a lot of friction.
+For those of us who believe in code reviews _and_ prefer small, logical, easy-to-digest commits, it means a ton of small code reviews emails clogging up our inboxes.
+Most of the code reviews are so simple and straightforward anyway (unless you're doing it wrong) that they can be glanced at and approved quickly, and having to go to the Gerrit interface every time a review request comes in creates a lot of friction.

 This Chrome extension aims to implement a very basic Gerrit workflow into your Gmail, based on the emails Gerrit sends.